GoAir rebrands as Go First after 15 years of flying | Business

 The airline noted that it is this ''competitive advantage'' that enables it to offer its customers a combination of ''ultra-competitive''.

-Go First CEO Kaushik Kohna said the airline has stayed resilient during the really tough times of the past 15 months.
+Go First CEO Kaushik Khona said the airline has stayed resilient during the really tough times of the past 15 months.

 ''Even as the times continue to be extraordinary, Go First sees opportunities ahead.
 This rebranding reflects our confidence in the brighter tomorrow.
 The Go First Team will strive to deliver the brand and make 'You Come First' a reality,'' he said.